SystemsGenetics/GEMmaker/docs/nextflow_config.rst

 local_samples_path
 ==================

-The glob that retrieves locally stored "fastq" files An example of a proper glob to retreive files can be seen below as the default.
-This glob pattern will find all files that have an ending of "_1.fastq" or "_2.fastq" in the subdirectories of the folder "Sample".
-If no local files are to be used, set parameter as "none"
+The glob that retrieves locally stored fastq files.
+An example of a proper glob to retrieve files can be seen below as the default.
+This glob pattern will find all files that have an ending of ``_1.fastq`` or ``_2.fastq`` in the subdirectories of the folder ``Sample``.
+If no local files are to be used, set this parameter to ``"none"``.

 Default:

 .. code:: bash

-  local_samples_path = "${PWD}/examples/LocalRunExample/Data/Sample*/*_{1,2}.fastq"
+  local_samples_path = "${PWD}/examples/LocalRunExample/Sample*/*_{1,2}.fastq"

 reference_path
 ==============

-The full system path to the directory containing the genome reference files.
-The reference genome is provided to this workflow via a set of files in a single directory.The reference files will vary based on which alignment you wish to use.
-Requirment for each of the alignment methods (Hisat2, Slamon and Kallisto)
+The path to the directory containing the genome reference files.
+The reference genome is provided to this workflow via a set of files in a single directory.
+The required reference files will vary based on which alignment you use (Hisat2, Salmon and Kallisto).

 For Hisat2:

-1) Hisat2 index files for the reference, created with hisat2-bulid from the reference genome.
+1. Hisat2 index files created from the reference genome with ``hisat2-build``.
-2) A GTF file containing the genes annotated from the reference genome.
+2. A GTF file containing the genes annotated from the reference genome.

-To generate the hisat2 files, download the reference genome and run this command (This example uses the arabidopsis genome from TAIR ):
+To generate the hisat2 files, download the reference genome and run this command (This example uses the Arabidopsis genome from TAIR):

 .. code:: bash
   hisat2-build -f TAIR10_Araport11.fna TAIR10_Araport11 | tee > hisat2-build.log

 Example of Hisat2 reference directory:

 .. code:: bash
+  reference/
     TAIR10_Araport11.1.ht2
     TAIR10_Araport11.2.ht2
     TAIR10_Araport11.3.ht2
     TAIR10_Araport11.4.ht2
     TAIR10_Araport11.5.ht2
     TAIR10_Araport11.6.ht2
     TAIR10_Araport11.7.ht2
     TAIR10_Araport11.8.ht2
     TAIR10_Araport11.gtf
     TAIR10_Araport11.fna

-For Salmon:

 Example of Salmon reference directory:

 .. code:: bash
+  reference/
     TAIR10_Araport11.transcripts.Salmon.indexed/

-For Kallisto:

 Example of Kallisto reference directory:

 .. code:: bash
+  reference/
     TAIR10_Araport11.transcripts.Kallisto.indexed

 All files for the reference genome must begin with the same file prefix.
-For example, if the prefix is TAIR10_Araport11 then the following files should be present all with "TAIR10_Araport11" as the file prefix:
+For example, if the prefix is ``TAIR10_Araport11`` then every file listed above (for hisat2) should be prefixed with ``TAIR10_Araport11``.
-TAIR10_Araport11.fna, TAIR10_Araport11.1.ht2, TAIR10_Araport11.2.ht2, (with
-potentially more hisat2 index files), and TAIR10_Araport11.gtf.

 Default:

 .. code:: bash

-  reference_path = "${PWD}/examples/LocalRunExample/reference/"
+  reference_path = "${PWD}/examples/reference/"

 reference_prefix
 ================

 The prefix (used by hisat2-build) for the genome reference files.
-Note: all files in the reference directory must have this prefix as well.
+All files in the reference directory must have this prefix.

 Default:

 .. code:: bash

-  dir = "${PWD}/output"
+  reference_prefix = "CORG"

 Output
 ~~~~~~